IBM/Dromedary/README.md

 - [ ] Add the evaluation code for TruthfulQA and HHH Eval.
 - [x] Release Dromedary delta weights at Hugging Face model hub.
 - [ ] Release the synthetic training data of Dromedary.
-- [ ] Add support for streaming inference in the chatbot demo.
+- [x] Add support for stream inference in the chatbot demo.
 - [ ] Fix the Huggingface datasets/accelerate bug of fine-tuning in distributed setting.

 ### Citation